sealhud/sealhud_source/README.md

 - Compatibility with the latest RaceRoom versions
 - Ongoing maintenance and feature improvements by the SealHUD Team

-The goal is to provide a reliable, flexible, and future-proof HUD for sim racers.
+The goal is to provide a reliable, flexible, and future-proof HUD for sim racers.<br>
+🔗 CORS Proxy provided by [CORSFIX](https://www.corsfix.com)

 ---